Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Martinxmaina/assignment.md

 Modularity in software design is all about breaking down a complex system into smaller, more manageable pieces called modules.

-Here's how modularity improves software systems:
+#### Here's how modularity improves software systems:

 Maintainability: When a change needs to be made, you only need to modify the specific module responsible for that functionality.
-This is like fixing a leaky faucet in your house; you don't need to rebuild the entire foundation!
-With modularity, you isolate the impact of changes, making debugging and updates easier.

 Scalability: As a software system grows in complexity or needs to handle more users, you can easily add new modules or modify existing ones without affecting the entire system.
-This is like adding an extension to your house.
-Modularity allows you to scale the software efficiently to meet changing demands.
- -->

 ## Testing in Software Engineering:
 ### Describe the different levels of software testing (unit testing, integration testing, system testing, acceptance testing).
 Why is testing crucial in software development?